neuripsInParis/neurips2023paris/index.md

 <a href="https://nips.cc/">The Conference on Neural Information Processing Systems</a> (abbreviated as NeurIPS) is one of the main machine learning conference.
-NeurIPS@Paris 2022 is a 2-day event that takes place at Sorbonne Université on the 6<sup>rd</sup> and 7<sup>th</sup> of November.
+NeurIPS@Paris 2022 is a 2-day event that takes place at Sorbonne Université on the 6 <sup>rd</sup> and 7 <sup>th</sup> of December.
 Its primary focus is to provide a human scale environment that is conducive to exciting scientific exchanges and networking within the machine learning community.

 ## Venue